Review of Ghosting the News, by Margaret Sullivan

 Sullivan’s book, and a similar work by Victor Pickard, Democracy Without Journalism? highlight promising initiatives, including the prospect of public subsidies, ProPublica and Report for America’s cooperation with local news organizations, public radio, and start-ups like the East Lansing, Michigan’s East Lancing Info, a nonprofit launched by a citizen journalist and a network of friends and local residents.
 Wheeling has a similar venture, called Weelunk.
 The Daily Yonder, edited by Tim Marema, covers a wide range of issues impacting rural America.
 The trick is getting people to filter out all the online garbage and find their way to these sites.

-In West Virginia, the Mountain State Spotlight, a collaboration between ProPublica, Report for America, and veteran West Virginia journalists like former Charleston Gazette-Mail executive editor Greg Moore, and Pulitzer Prize-winners Eric Eyre and Ken Ward, Jr., is producing A+ reporting on critical issues like health care, poverty, and voting.
+In West Virginia, the Mountain State Spotlight, a collaboration between ProPublica, Report for America, and veteran West Virginia journalists like former Charleston Gazette-Mail executive editor Greg Moore, and Pulitzer Prize-winner Eric Eyre, and MacArthur Fellow Ken Ward, Jr., is producing A+ reporting on critical issues like health care, poverty, and voting.
 (I recommend Lauren Peace’s recent series on the closure of a hospital in Wheeling.)

 The resurrection of local news might require public subsidies, anathema to many Americans.
 “But we wouldn’t let public schools die because they’re not profitable,” said Pickard.
 “And it should be done by professionals, we don’t let just anybody become a public school teacher.”